How to Avoid Falling into the Debt Trap

 2.3 Economic Factors

-Unforeseen events like job loss, medical emergencies, or inflation can strain finances, leading to borrowing.
+Events such as job loss, medical emergencies, or inflation can strain finances, leading to increased borrowing.

 2.4 Behavioral Factors

-Impulse spending and lack of financial literacy often lead to unnecessary borrowing.
+Impulse spending and a lack of financial literacy can lead to unnecessary debt.

 3. Strategies to Avoid Falling into the Debt Trap